-One point is given for each annual graduate who accomplishes any one of the CCMR indicators.
+One point is given for each annual graduate from the current accountability year (prior year's annual graduates) who accomplishes any one of the CCMR indicators.
 The CCMR component is calculated by dividing the total points (cumulative number of CCMR graduates) by the number of annual graduates.
 The CCMR component score is rounded to the nearest whole number.
 If applicable, the sunsetting IBC limit is applied at this step.
+Those who were not enrolled in a Texas public school in any of the preceding four years are excluded from the CCMR denominator.

-Number of Graduates Who Accomplished at Least One of the CCMR Indicators Number of 2022 Annual Graduates
+Number of Graduates Who Achieved at Least One of the CCMR Indicators

+Number of Annual Graduates